 Get my guide to living with POTS here

 It was around this time that I first came across the term ‘Spoonie’ as a word to describe someone with a chronic illness (Find out where the term Spoonie comes from here).
-This was when I applied to be a volunteer crafter for Spoonie Survival Kits and discovered the chronic illness community.
-Did I want to be a Spoonie?
+This was when I applied to be a volunteer crafter for Spoonie Survival Kits and discovered the online chronic illness community.
+Did I want to become a Spoonie?
 No. I just wanted to go back to my normal life (and if I’m brutally honest, a part of me still expects to).

 During this time, I had to go and see my new GP for a general ailment.
 This is when I first started suffering from ‘medical appointment anxiety’ from my past experiences with GPs (see my first post in this series for more details here).
 Also, I had just been told that my university could no longer hold my place and if I wanted to keep it then I had to return now or lose it.
 As I had not yet received a diagnosis or started treatment, I did not have a real choice.